bensbehChaimae/rag-qa-system/Readme.md

 # Rag application

-An mini implementation of The RAG model for question answering
+An implementation of a Retrieval-Augmented Generation (RAG) model for question answering.
+This app allows users to upload documents and ask questions, returning context-aware answers based on the uploaded content.